Aluminum Cups

 Needles and Sharps

-Sharps and needles from home injections should be placed in a rigid plastic container such as a laundry detergent container then sealed securely and placed in the trash.
-Needles should NEVER be placed in your curbside recycling.
+Needles and sharps should NEVER be placed in your curbside recycling.
+Needles and sharps should be placed in a heavy, rigid plastic container such as a laundry detergent bottle then securely sealed and placed in the trash.

-Oil-base paint is flammable.
-Residents should dispose of oil-base paint through their community's household hazardous waste collection.
+Oil-based paint is flammable.
+Residents should dispose of oil-based paint through their community's household hazardous waste collection.
 Businesses must dispose of paint through a licensed environmental services company.

 Oils and Oil Filters